observablehq/plot/README.md

 [<img src="./img/window.png" width="320" height="198" alt="moving averages of daily highs and lows">](https://observablehq.com/@data-workflows/plot-map)

-[Source](./src/transforms/map.js) · [Examples](https://observablehq.com/@data-workflows/plot-map) · Groups data into series along the *z* dimension, and then applies a mapping function to the values for each series, say to normalize them relative to some basis or to apply a moving average.
+[Source](./src/transforms/map.js) · [Examples](https://observablehq.com/@data-workflows/plot-map) · Groups data into series along the *z* dimension and then applies a mapping function to each series’ values, say to normalize them relative to some basis or to apply a moving average.

 The map transform derives new output channels from corresponding input channels.
-The output channels have the same length as the input channels; the map transform does not affect the mark’s data or index.
-The map transform is similar to running [*array*.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on the input channel’s values with the given function; however, the map transform is series-aware: the data is first grouped into series along the *z* dimension in the same fashion as the [area](#area) and [line](#line) marks so that series are processed independently.
-(You wouldn’t want a moving average to bleed between series, would you?)
+The output channels have strictly the same length as the input channels; the map transform does not affect the mark’s data or index.
+The map transform is similar to running [*array*.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on the input channel’s values with the given function; however, the map transform is series-aware: the data are first grouped into series along the *z* dimension in the same fashion as the [area](#area) and [line](#line) marks so that series can be processed independently.
+(You wouldn’t want a moving average to bleed between series, right?)

-Like the [group](#group) and [bin](#bin) transforms, the base [Plot.map](#plotmapoutputs-options) takes two arguments: an *outputs* object that describes the output channels to compute, and an *options* object that describes the input channels and additional options to propagate.
+Like the [group](#group) and [bin](#bin) transforms, the [Plot.map](#plotmapoutputs-options) transform takes two arguments: an *outputs* object that describes the output channels to compute, and an *options* object that describes the input channels and additional options to propagate.
 The other map transforms, such as [Plot.normalizeX](#plotnormalizexoptions) and [Plot.windowX](#plotwindowxoptions), call Plot.map internally.

 The following map methods are supported: